bw0rth/pync/docs/source/options/keep-server-open.rst

       from pync import pync
       pync('localhost 8000')

-Because we set the `-k <https://pync.readthedocs.io/en/latest/options/keep-server-open.html>`_ option on the server, we should be able to keep connecting to it to get the current time and date.
+By setting the **-k** option on the server, you should be able to keep connecting to it to get the current time and date.

 When you're finished, hit Ctrl+C on the server console to close the server.